Marietta, Oklahoma

-Marietta is a city and county seat in Love County, Oklahoma, United States.
-The population was 2,626 at the 2010 census, a 7.4 percent increase from the figure of 2,445 in 2000.
+Marietta is a city in and the county seat of Love County, Oklahoma, United States.
+The population was 2,719 as of the 2020 Census, a 3.5% increase over the 2,626 reported at the 2010 census, which itself was a 7.4 percent increase from the figure of 2,445 in 2000.
 Marietta is part of the Ardmore, Oklahoma, Micropolitan Statistical Area.
 For tourism purposes, the Oklahoma Department of Tourism includes it in 'Chickasaw Country'.
 It is also a part of the Texoma region.

 History

 Settlers were attracted by the fertile land near the Red River, which was conducive to agriculture and cattle raising.
 Cotton quickly became the principal crop.
 William "Bill" Washington had the largest cattle ranch in Pickens County, Chickasaw Nation, Indian Territory.
-Bill's brother, Jeremiah Calvin Washington(Jerry), who lived about a mile north of present-day Marietta on the Washington Ranch which has a historical marker and is lived in by a Washington descendant's extended family, became the town's first postmaster when the post office opened on December 20, 1887.
+Bill's brother, Jeremiah Calvin Washington (Jerry), who lived about a mile north of present-day Marietta on the Washington Ranch which has a historical marker and is lived in by a Washington descendant's extended family, became the town's first postmaster when the post office opened on December 20, 1887.
 He was a banker and gentleman rancher.
 A local story claims that the town was named for Jerry's wife, Marietta Love Washington.

 At the time of its founding, Marietta was located in Pickens County, Chickasaw Nation.

 The Gulf, Colorado and Santa Fe Railway (later the Atchison, Topeka and Santa Fe Railway) laid its rail line in early 1887, stimulating economic growth for the future town of Marietta, Indian Territory.
 The first train ran July 28, 1887.

 Marietta had 1,391 settlers at the time of Oklahoma Statehood in 1907.
 The Love County Courthouse, one of four sites in the town listed on the NRHP, was the first built after statehood in Oklahoma and was completed in 1910.
 There were 1,546 residents in the 1910 census, and the town was served by at least three banks, three churches and 24 retail establishments.

+The northwestern part of town was hit by a violent EF4 tornado on April 27, 2024.
+A large Dollar Tree metal distribution warehouse was shredded with part of the structure collapsing.
+The tornado flattened the dollar general store and the next door Homeland was partially blown out when a large wall collapsed.
+One person was killed on I-35.